My Experience in the Industry

 When you hire a designer, discuss the possibility of creating some related branded merch imprints so that your book and your merchandise all have a coordinated look.
 Discuss what types of surfaces these related imprints might be used on so that your designer can create something that will imprint properly.

 Don’t use stock artwork sites to find graphics for your branded merch, especially free stock artwork sites!
 Reputable stock artwork providers often prohibit the use of their illustrations and photos for imprinted items such as calendars, T-shirts, mugs, etc., unless you get approval and pay additional licensing fees.
 The free stock artwork sites often don’t have these restrictions, but the provenance of their artwork is suspect.
 Anyone could upload artwork that infringes on the original creator’s copyright, and you could end up on the wrong side of a lawsuit.

 8. No "Arts and Crafts" Branded Merch!

 I encountered an author through networking who wanted to offer handmade stuffed toys of characters from her children’s books.
 All I can say is, “Yikes!”

-Remember, too, that when you sell products direct to customers, even if it's through a print on demand site, you may be responsible for collecting and reporting sales taxes.
-Review your print on demand provider's sales tax policies carefully, and consult your CPA on how handle sales tax issues.
+Remember, too, that when you sell products directly to customers, even if it's through a print-on-demand site, you may be responsible for collecting and reporting sales taxes.
+Review your print-on-demand provider's sales tax policies carefully, and consult your CPA on how to handle sales tax issues.